MichalRsa/astro-blog/src/content/blog/how-to-prepare-for-aws-developer-associate-exam.md

 In the beginning, I completely wasted my time trying to mindlessly note the lessons in my Obsidian app and never go back to repeat the information.

 If learning the second time for the exam I would take the approach of freely going through Stephane's Udemy lessons, not memorizing everything.
 But grasping ideas behind some of the services.
-And use a noting technique called mind mapping (see example [here](https://www.youtube.com/watch?v=o1WhjPh3ZQ4)).
+[And use a noting technique called mind mapping ](https://www.youtube.com/watch?v=o1WhjPh3ZQ4)).
 It's a good tool to help memorize AWS services and their connections.
 Having a visual representation of the whole AWS infrastructure helps you visualize the ecosystem and allows you to find a proper place in the official documentation when you need to deepen your knowledge.
 If you know how this stuff works together, then you have to memorize all these properties like deployment modes or DynamoDB throughout.
 Despite this questions are not often on the exam I would not attempt it without this knowledge.

 ### Taking practice exams

 When having an idea of how the AWS ecosystem works.
 You can start to take practice exams.
 By far that's the most important step.
-Take a singular exam and go through the wrong and good answers, then dig into the docs.
+Take a singular exam and go through the wrong and good answers, then dig into the docs, and go back to the course lessons.
 If done properly, it takes a day or more.

-It is the most important step, I would spend at least two weeks going through the practice exams, and explanation of the questions.
+It is a good idea to schedule the last two/three weeks solely for practice exams.

 ### What practice exams did I take?